-In addition to the numerous historical landmarks and activities, guests will be treated to Sojourn’s version of southern hospitality staying at award-winning accommodations, including TripAdvisor’s 2019 #1 Overall Hotel in the United States, and dining at some of the region’s most acclaimed restaurants.
-This 2020 Savannah to Charleston guided bicycle tour offers moderate temperatures and great weather in both the spring and fall.
+In addition to the numerous historical landmarks and activities, guests will be treated to Sojourn’s version of southern hospitality staying at award-winning accommodations, including TripAdvisor’s #1 Overall Hotel in the United States, and dining at some of the region’s most acclaimed restaurants.
+This trip bicycle offers moderate temperatures and great weather in both the spring and fall.

 Start your Savannah to Charleston bicycling tour at what Condé Nast Traveler rated as one of the “Top Hotels in the South.”
 Explore Savannah on an afternoon guided walking tour and revel in Savannah’s fascinating mysteries and Victorian gems.
 A welcome dinner will be held at the hotel’s own Pacci restaurant.

 A tranquil ride takes you through Bonaventure Cemetery and the captivating Wormsloe historic site, also known as Wormsloe Plantation.
 Cycle along a pristine avenue draped with an incredibly photogenic canopy of live Oaks and Spanish moss.

 Paddle down the sleepy rivers and tributaries of South Carolina and Georgia (depending on seasonal tides).
 In the afternoon, we head to spectacular Beaufort, South Carolina, with its aristocratic antebellum architecture and palatial estates.
 Dinner this evening is at one of Beaufort’s premier restaurants.